-Jodi became the director of the ISSO at Brandeis in the fall of 2015.
+Jodi began leading the ISSO at Brandeis in the fall of 2015.
 Prior to Brandeis, Jodi worked in the international offices of Tufts University and the Massachusetts College of Pharmacy and Health Sciences, at Harvard’s LASPAU, and has consulted at other Boston-area institutions such as MIT and UMass Medical School.
 During her career, Jodi has served on the NAFSA Region XI Team as the central/western state representative (2015), as the secretary for NAFSA’s Prevailing Wage Working Group (2012-2015), as a member of NAFSA Trainer Corps, and completed the NAFSA Academy (2008).
 As a member of NAFSA Trainer Corps, Jodi has served as a trainer for NAFSA Workshops on F-1 and J-1 visas at regional NAFSA conferences.
 Jodi often presents at NAFSA conferences, including topics such as Update on Department of Labor Issues (Worcester, MA, 2019), Mental Health Awareness (Portland, ME, 2018), Prevailing Wage Step by Step (Philadelphia, PA, 2018), Immigration Jeopardy!
 (Mount Washington, NH, 2017), Creating and Maintaining Public Access Files for H-1B Employees (Denver, CO, 2016), and has served as a regional mentor for professionals new to the field of international student and scholar advising.
 Currently, Jodi serves as a member of the Government Relations Advisory Committee for NAFSA Region XI.
 Jodi is proud to witness at Brandeis the formation of meaningful relationships among the international students and scholars that create a foundation for the exchange of ideas over a lifetime.
 A graduate of the Fletcher School of Law and Diplomacy and Tufts University, Jodi is originally from Massachusetts, and enjoys tennis, traveling, the beach, and spending time with her family and friends.